macicco/algebra-based-intro-II/lab-manual/lab-IX-refraction.md

 Using Snell’s Law, determine the index of refraction for one of the plastic objects.

 - Any object is fine to use.
-You just need to find a procedure to
-    > measure the angle of incidence and the angle of refraction.
+You just need to find a procedure to measure the angle of incidence and the angle of refraction.

--   Make an appropriate plot of your angular data and use a linear fit
-    > to find the index of refraction.
+- Make an appropriate plot of your angular data and use a linear fit to find the index of refraction.

-> <span style="font-variant:small-caps;">Note</span>: The half-moon
-> object simplifies the procedure
+*Note: The half-moon object simplifies the procedure.*

 Beware of stray light rays!
 The height of the light ray from the light box (the slit height) is greater than the height of the plastic objects.